 The following steps are not meant to be exhaustive, but simple and generic with examples from myself.
 All in hopes that it will be more easily applicable to you and your situation.

-The goal here is to build a bag with no overlap and have all your shots covered.
-There are three main steps in selecting the discs you chose to carry:
+The goal here is to build a disc golf bag with no overlap and have all your shots covered.
+These are some points to consider:

-- What are the Requirements as Determined by the Courses you Play
+- Requirements as Determined by the Courses you Play

 Deciding on How Many Discs to Carry